hessu/aprsc/doc/INSTALLING.md

     sudo apt-get update

-Next, install aprsc:
+Then, install aprsc:

     sudo apt-get install aprsc

-Whenever a new aprsc version is available, the upgrade can be performed automatically by running the upgrade command:
+Whenever a new aprsc version is available, the upgrade can be performed automatically by running the upgrade command.
+Your operating system can also be configured to upgrade packages automatically, or instruct you to upgrade when upgrades are available.

     sudo apt-get upgrade

 Before starting aprsc edit the configuration file, which can be found in /opt/aprsc/etc/aprsc.conf.
+Please see the CONFIGURING file for instructions.

 To enable startup, edit /etc/default/aprsc and change STARTAPRSC="no" to "yes".